-- DD08 Consolidate DD08 into a new WHEA DD0. - New DDO prepare new DDO to apply to the entire WHEA area within the City of Yarra, including: - Built form controls which replicate the current mandatory height controls of the GRZ & NRZ. - Replicate the key view controls of DD08, but update to include a requirement to protect views to and retain a clear sky backdrop surrounding the REB. - Built form controls for C1Z sites bounded by Nicholson, Gertrude, Regent and Princes Streets), and apply a maximum building heights of 4 storeys/13.5 metres. - Built form controls for PUZ land (St Vincent's Hospital site), and apply a maximum building heights of 11 storeys/46.5 metres.
+- DD08 Consolidate DD08 into a new WHEA DD0. - New DDO prepare new DDO to apply to the entire WHEA area within the City of Yarra, including: - Built form controls which replicate the current mandatory height controls of the GRZ & NRZ (i.e. NRZ1 - 9m; GRZ2 9m; GRZ1 - 10.5m; GRZ3 - 11m) . - Replicate the key view controls of DD08, but update to include a requirement to protect views to and retain a clear sky backdrop surrounding the REB. - Built form controls for C1Z sites bounded by Nicholson, Gertrude, Regent and Princes Streets), and apply a maximum building heights of 4 storeys/13.5 metres. - Built form controls for PUZ land (St Vincent's Hospital site), and apply a maximum building heights of 53.9 metres.